OpenDA-Association/OpenDA/docs/source/OpenDA_installation.rst

 -  Download the `OpenDA
    binaries <https://github.com/OpenDA-Association/OpenDA/releases>`__.
-   Note that the OpenDA binaries include a 64-bit Java 11 installation to be used by the program.
+   Note that the OpenDA binaries include a 64-bit Java 11 (or newer) installation to be used by the program.
 -  Extract the OpenDA distribution file to the desired location on your computer.
 Note: OpenDA does not work when it is installed on a